volumio/volumio-plugins/plugins/system_controller/GPIO-Action/README.md

 17 + 3,3 Volt from RPI.
 Used to pull up resistors.
 18 -> 7 pin2 ( GPIO 24 )
 I made two wires from all the pins on the RPI side, with GPIO.
 One wire to a button, and one wire to a pullup resistor
-( I used a 8x3k3 DIL where pin 1 was connected to +3,3 volt, and the single resistors to the GPIOs )
+( I am using a 8x3k3 DIL where pin 1 is connected to +3,3 volt, and the single resistors is connected to the GPIOs )